sirisona-training/gh-actions-course/README.md

 # gh-actions-course
 Repository containing all examples and notes for the GitHub Actions course.
-This has been edited